Chadians advance in Mali troop moves against Islamists

 In an interview with Reuters in Geneva, Jonathan said Nigeria had a direct interest in intervening in Mali, pointing out links between the Nigerian Islamist sect Boko Haram and al Qaeda's north African wing in Mali.

-"We believe that if we stabilise northern Mali, not just Nigeria but other countries that are facing threats will be stabilised," he said.
+"We believe that if we stabilize northern Mali, not just Nigeria but other countries that are facing threats will be stabilized," he said.

 "EVERYONE WILL FIGHT"